How to manage insomnia during pregnancy?

 Certain habits and routines can be very helpful in avoiding sleep disorders!
 Here's our advice:

-• When it comes to eating, opt for several normal meals at fixed times, rather than continuous snacking or an overly rich meal in the evening, which can disrupt sleep;
+• Diet: opt for several normal meals at fixed times, rather than continuous nibbling or an overly rich meal in the evening, which can disrupt sleep;

-• Remember to drink enough water every day (at least 1.5 liters), avoiding concentrating it all at the end of the day (to avoid night-time cravings);
+• Remember to drink enough water every day (minimum 1.5 liters), and avoid concentrating everything at the end of the day (to avoid night-time cravings);

 • Don't hesitate to take a short nap after lunch (20 to 30 minutes);